The personal information we collect, how we routinely use it and who we may share it with

 Information you provide during the recruitment process will only be used for the purpose of progressing your application, or to fulfil legal or regulatory requirements if necessary.

-FCDO Services use an online recruitment system managed by a third-party processor, Engage.
+FCDO Services use an online recruitment system managed by a third-party processor, People Solutions.

 During the external recruitment process, information provided will only be used for the purpose of progressing your application, or to fulfil legal or regulatory requirements if necessary.
 Personal information may be shared with our internal resources team, the hiring managers and the interview panel.
 When individuals apply to work at FCDO Services, we will only use the information they supply to us to process their application and to monitor recruitment statistics.